Home | Neues | Shopping | Bibliothek | Download | Hilfe | Support | |

 9.2.
 Drum training based on the SuperMemo method

 10.1.
-Location and character of memory
+Location and character of memory11.Model of intermittent learning

 10.2.
 Procedural and declarative learning (original title: Stochastic and deterministic learning)